 Alpine Lake High Route: Iron Cap Mountain

-Since I had been to Iron Cap Mountain, I wanted to skip it this time.
-But dropping into the basin from Point 6077 would eat up more time.
-So I bit the bullet and continued on the ridge to save time route-finding.
+I wanted to skip Iron Cap Mountain this time since I had been to it before.
+But dropping into the basin from Point 6077 would take much more time.
+So I bit the bullet and continued on the ridge to save the headache of route-finding in the fog.

 I stayed on the crest but moved to the north of the ridge before Point 6077.
 The broken ridgeline had steered me away from the south.
 Soon, a defined boot path showed up and took me the rest of the way to the top.